 The Super Easy Guide to Basic SEO For Travel Bloggers

 In July, I stopped focusing on my social media and began working on improving my travel blog SEO.
-Since then, I’ve seen my daily visitors continuously increase from about 25 per day to now around 75 per day and growing.
+Since then, I’ve seen my daily visitors continuously increase from 25 per day to over 100 and growing.
 If you’d like to see the same, implement this basic SEO for travel bloggers on your site today.

 1. Install and Use Google Analytics